 Organic farming in Rushall and Upavon

 A simplistic definition of organic farming might be ‘farming without chemicals’.
-Indeed, during the conversion of our own farm we used the term ‘chemical-free’ for all fields converted to the system.
+During the conversion of our own farm we used the term ‘chemical-free’ for all fields converted to the system.
 But this does not really cover the concept of the sustainability of organic farming, nor does it convey anything of the philosophy behind it, which, as with all things in nature, becomes more complex the more you think about it.
 In fact, the philosophy behind organic farming concerns nothing less than the complete cycle soil – plant – animal – man.
 Being organic farmers is something we are immensely proud of, and we firmly believe it is the most sustainable way of growing food without damaging our environment.